StinkyLizard/Projects/README.md

-This script generates a bash file
-Run command with ./CreateBashScript.sh and follow the prompts
+This script generates a bash file, run command with ./CreateBashScript.sh and follow the prompts